Cyber4egis/startwithHTB/00b-HTB-dedicated-server.md

 This document describes how to connect to the Hack The Box dedicated server for the Cyber Aegis *Getting Started with Hack The Box Workshop*.

 ## Step 1 – Switch to Classic HTB UI
-If you have switched to the *New UI*, you need to switch back to the *Classic HTB* UI for the duration of this meetup.
+If you are using the *New UI*, you need to switch back to the *Classic HTB* UI for the duration of this workshop.
 This can be done by clicking on your username > select *Classic HTB*.

 ![image1](/assets_/1.png)

 ## Step 2 – Generate and Download Connection Path
-In the menu on the left, click on *Access*.
+On the menu on the left, click on *Access*.

  ![image2](/assets_/2.png)

-Under the *Tickets* section, click on the *Switch* button on the Dedicated ticket and select the dedicated server *US Dedicated xx*.
+Under the *Tickets* section, click on the *Switch* button on the Dedicated ticket and select the dedicated server *US Dedicated 12*.

  ![image3](/assets_/3.png)

 When the switch is completed, click on the *Refresh* button.

  ![image4](/assets_//4.png)

 Once refreshed, you should see the name of the server you connected to.

  ![image5](/assets_/5.png)

  Then click on the *Connection Pack* button.

  ![image6](/assets_/6.png)

 ## Step 3 - Connect to the Dedicated Server